rogupt305/Rohan_BluestampPortfolio/index.md

 # Second Milestone
 ## CODING & MOVEMENT CALIBRATION
+### Description
+My secondary project milestone was the coding and movement calibration.
+This process involved a lot of troubleshooting, but not in the way one might expect.
+The code for the robot was already pre-written at this stage, and the main challenge was to work around a few bugs in the UI that some of the code coded for.
+This UI was on the computer screen, and was utilized

 <!---**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**